 You have Christ.

-The knowledge that God was present in my difficulty buoyed me through my labor, but even more, it equipped me for every other part of our journey these last six weeks.
-It was uncertain.
-It was scary.
-But I had peace because I have Christ.
+The knowledge that God was present in my difficulty buoyed me through my labor, but even more, it equipped me for every other part of our journey since then.
+Things were uncertain.
+They were scary.
+But I have peace because I have Christ.